 So you want to visit Nationals Park?
-You came to the right place my friend…this complete Nationals Park guide will tell you everything you need to know, especially about how to save money at Nationals games, from tickets to transportation to food.
+You came to the right place my friend…this complete Nationals Park guide will tell you everything you need to know, especially about how to save money at Nationals games, on everything from tickets to transportation to food.
+These are my best Nationals Park tips, both for newbies and regulars at the Washington ballpark.

-I’ve even broken it down into parts, so you won’t want to break me into parts:
+I’ve broken this extensive Nationals Park guide down into parts, so you won’t want to break me into parts:

 Finding Cheap Nationals Tickets